PatrykIgras/BookShelf/README.md

 Support for bookshelves.
 Adding a book and geting information about books on the shelf.
 The app uses a simple HTTP server and is able to handle basic requests.
+The data is stored in PostgreSQL DataBase.

 #### Technologies

 - Java 8
 - Maven
 - REST
+- PostgreSQL
 - REST-Assured
 - JUnit
 - Travis CI